nleiva/xr-gnmi/cli-capabilities.md

 # Capabilities CLI

-We will use the follwoing command.
+We will use the following command.

 ```bash
 $ ./gnmi_cli --capabilities --address=mrstn-5502-2.cisco.com:57344 \